Poppy (singer): Influences and style

 Poppy states that she drew inspiration from genres such as J-pop and K-pop, as well as reggae.
 She recalls beginning to write music in 2012.
 She told Tiger Beat that her pop musical inspirations are Cyndi Lauper, unicorns, and Elvis Presley.
 After her musical reinvention, she further cited Nine Inch Nails, Marilyn Manson, and Rob Zombie as influences.
 She is also a fan of Jimmy Eat World, No Doubt, Norma Jean, Blondie, Gary Numan, Of Montreal, Dolly Parton and Madonna.

-Poppy recalls beginning to write music in 2012.
-She has said that her stage name originated as a nickname given to her by a friend.
+Poppy has said that her stage name originated as a nickname given to her by a friend.
 Early in her career, Poppy was compared to artists such as Grimes, Icona Pop, Melanie Martinez, and Charli XCX.
 Her musical style has been described as pop, heavy metal, rock, electronic, industrial, and experimental.
 (Note: Musical styles 1: